Ulmus 'Tortuosa': Putative specimens: U. × hollandica forms

-A hybrid zig-zag elm, possibly a form of 'Tortuosa' or 'Modiolina', stands beside South Trinity Rd, Edinburgh, in a position that suggests deliberate planting.
+A hybrid zig-zag elm, possibly a form of 'Tortuosa' or 'Modiolina', stood until 2025 beside South Trinity Rd, Edinburgh, in a position that suggested deliberate planting.
 Ulmus campestris tortuosa appeared in the list of the local Goldenacre and Wardie nursery (Lawson Nursery group) in the late 19th century, and Ulmus tortuosa in the Lawson's of Edinburgh lists from the 1830s.
-A slow-growing tree (girth 1.3 m, height c.15 m), its ascending trunk zigzags over twenty times; its branches, some pendulous, also zigzag.
-The largish leaves, on slender shoots, have short petioles, giving a superficial resemblance to wych elm.
-The tree, however, suckers lightly: a second identical but smaller tree stands nearby.
-The leaves, light suckering and samarae confirm hybrid origin, and suggest that the tree may be identical to the U. × hollandica 'Modiolina' grown at Kew, once thought to be a wych cultivar, and the 'Modiolina' introduced to USA.
-Like the latter, which "produces few seeds, and in some years none at all", the Edinburgh tree is also sparsely flowering, and like l'orme tortillard it has frequent 'bosses' on trunk and branches, which sprout epicormic shoots.
+A slow-growing tree (girth 1.3 m, height c.15 m), its ascending trunk zigzagged over twenty times; its branches, some pendulous, also zigzagged.
+The largish leaves, on slender shoots, had short petioles, giving a superficial resemblance to wych elm.
+The tree suckered lightly: a second identical but smaller tree stood nearby.
+The leaves, light suckering and samarae confirm hybrid origin, and suggest that the tree may have been identical to the U. × hollandica 'Modiolina' grown at Kew, once thought to be a wych cultivar, and the 'Modiolina' introduced to USA.
+Like the latter, which "produces few seeds, and in some years none at all", the Edinburgh tree was sparsely flowering, and like l'orme tortillard it had frequent 'bosses' on trunk and branches, which sprouted epicormic shoots.